okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

 ### API endpoints

-The API endpoint for your SCIM API must be secured using the [Transport Layer Security](https://tools.ietf.org/html/rfc5246) protocol.
+The API endpoint for your SCIM API must be secured using the Transport Layer Security (TLS) protocol.
 Connections through this secure layer are routed by using the `https://` prefix for your URL.
+See the [MDN article on Transport Layer Security](https://developer.mozilla.org/en-US/docs/Web/Security/Transport_Layer_Security).

 Use the URL structure described in the ["SCIM Endpoints and HTTP Methods" section of RFC7644](https://tools.ietf.org/html/rfc7644#section-3.2).